 The penalties for simple assault vary depending upon the circumstances, but range from fines of $500 to over $1000, and imprisonment of up to 18 months.

 A conviction of simple assault can reflect poorly upon one’s ability to gain employment, secure credit, and be approved for housing, etc. There are a myriad of defenses that can be successful, but it is important that skilled counsel be engaged as soon as possible.
-Call us today at (908) 561-5577 or contact us online.
-Your initial consultation is free.
+Call our New Jersey criminal defense lawyers today.